 Example: Three authors collaborate on a paper that falls under the public access policy.
 Author A has no NIH support, Author B worked on the paper using salary support from his mentor’s NIH award, and Author C used her NIH award to support the research reported in the paper.
 If any of the four scientists (the authors and Author B’s mentor) cite the paper when they apply for an NIH award, they must include the PMCID in the citation.
 However, when another scientist (anyone other than the three authors or Author B’s mentor) cites this paper in their NIH research application, they are not required to include the PMCID.
 In addition, when Author B’s mentor and Author C next report on the progress of their respective awards to NIH, they must cite the paper and include the PMCID.

 How to Cite

-A. For non-competing continuation awards, use My NCBI report papers
+A. For non-competing continuation awards, use My NCBI to report papers

 - Create a Commons linked My NCBI account.
 A video overview is available here.

 - Collaborate with your colleagues to associate publications with NIH awards, and track public access compliance.
 A video overview is available here.